d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

         return self.output(self.hidden(x))
 ```

-To begin, let's focus on the `forward` method.
+To begin, let us focus on the `forward` method.
 Note that it takes `x` as input,
 calculates the hidden representation (`self.hidden(x)`),
 and outputs its logits (`self.output( ... )`).